Cedars-Sinai Medical Center: Cedars of Lebanon Hospital

 Founded by Jewish businessman Kaspare Cohn, Cedars of Lebanon Hospital was established as the Kaspare Cohn Hospital in 1902.
-At the time, Cohn donated a two-story Victorian home at 1441 Carroll Avenue in the Angeleno Heights neighborhood of Los Angeles.
+At the time, Cohn donated a two-story Victorian house at 1441 Carroll Avenue in the Angeleno Heights neighborhood of Los Angeles.
 The hospital had just 12 beds when it opened on September 21, 1902, and its services were initially free.
-From 1906 to 1910, Dr. Sarah Vasen, the first Jewish female doctor in Los Angeles, acted as superintendent.
+From 1906 to 1910, Sarah Vasen, the first Jewish female doctor in Los Angeles, acted as superintendent.
 In 1910, the hospital relocated and expanded to Stephenson Avenue (now Whittier Boulevard), where it had 50 beds and a backhouse containing a 10-cot tubercular ward.
 It gradually transformed from a charity-based hospital to a general hospital and began to charge patients.
 In 1930, the hospital moved to 4833 Fountain Avenue, where it opened as Cedars of Lebanon Hospital, named after the religiously significant Lebanon cedars tree (Cedrus libani), which were highly sought after and used to build King Solomon's Temple in Jerusalem.
 Cedars of Lebanon Hospital could accommodate 279 patients and was large and comprehensive, with all of the components of a modern medical facility.
-For example, specific departments were instituted for general medicine, surgery, pediatrics, maternity, physical therapy, and other specialties.